A close eye on Brand Safety can help brands as well as celebrities to leverage associations more effectively.

 Similarly, sometimes a brand gets into serious trouble and the celebrity also starts trending on social media for negative sentiment.
-In recent times we had two such very widely talked about situations where brands and the celebrities endorsing them postured in opposite direction.
+In recent times we had two very widely talked about situations where brands and the celebrities endorsing them postured in opposite directions.
 One was when Sourav Ganguly had to undergo heart treatment while he endorses a particular variant of Fortune edible oil which talks about its positive impact on health, especially the heart of a person.

-At the same time Akshay Kumar, who not only features in ‘unlock’ campaigns of the government but also endorses Dabur Chyawanprash as an immunity booster where a specific campaign talks about the protection offered against covid-19 by the chyawanprash by having 2 spoons of it daily, has also tested positive as per media reports of April 4th.
+At the same time Akshay Kumar, not only features in ‘unlock’ campaigns of the government but also endorses Dabur Chyawanprash as an immunity booster where a specific campaign talks about the protection offered against COVID-19 by the chyawanprash by having 2 spoons of it daily, has also tested positive as per media reports of April 4th.

 In both situations, the celebrities have fallen to medical conditions which the products they are endorsing claim to offer protection against.
 Similarly, some celebrities could be in the midst of any controversy making it difficult for the brands they endorse to manage the situation.
 They cannot disassociate themselves and at the same time, they don’t want to harm their brand reputation.